 If you’ve decided to visit Ireland to explore its beautiful outdoors, then Connemara is the perfect place to do that.
-Its lush and expansive landscapes are perfect for hiking and many of other activities.
+Its lush and expansive landscapes are perfect for hiking and many other activities.

 As well as hiking, you can go fishing, kayaking and take part in many other activities around the beautiful Twelve Bens mountain range.